Now you have questions for Freeflight.

 But there’s more.

 A little about our airport.
 Freeflight Aviation is based at Flying W Airport Resort in Medford, NJ.
 That means more fun!
 Located on the Flying W’s property is a motel, an aircraft shape swimming pool and a golf course.
-There is a restaurant at Flight Operations, a bar and entertainment during the summer time…..and lots of flying.
+There is a restaurant at Flight Operations called The Patti Wagon Café, open seven days a week from 8 AM- 3 PM.
+Also on the field is the Flying W Bar and Restaurant which includes various types of entertainment …..especially in the summer and lots of flying.
 The FAA provides monthly seminars at the Flying W for pilots.
-The Flying W Airport offers a discount in hotel rates and pool membership rates to Freeflight Aviation Members.
+The Flying W Airport may offer a discount in hotel rates and pool membership rates to Freeflight Aviation Members (please ask to see it this policy is still in effect).

 As a Flight School and Social Flying Club we require membership dues, just like all flying clubs.
 The intention of flying clubs are to offer students cost effective ways to get their pilot ratings, pilots to rent aircraft for trip taking, social event planning to share pilot skills, knowledge, and much much more.
 Most Flight Schools just teach students and do little more.
 We are unique.
 We focus not only on the training, but make training fun, more affordable, and informative in the process.
 You are part of a community, our community, sharing our passion together!